dotm/blog_rails_next/blog-api/README.md

 ## Run in Local

 - For first time load, run this command: bundle install
+  - You might also need to run this: bundle exec rails db:migrate
 - To start server: bundle exec rails server

 ## Initial Setup